-Our business portfolio comprises 4 core divisions; namely Concessions, Infrastructure Construction, Cranes and Shipyard.
-The Construction and Engineering division is primarily engaged in infrastructure, civil and structural engineering, marine, oil and gas, shipbuilding, contract works while the Concessions division consists of Cambodia Airports privatisation and road maintenance for the Federal Government of Malaysia.
-For the purpose of this sustainability statement, we only cover our operation in Malaysia1.
+Our business portfolio comprises 4 core divisions; namely Infrastructure Construction, Concessions, Cranes and Shipyard.
+The Infrastructure and Construction division is primarily engaged in infrastructure, civil and structural engineering, marine, oil and gas, shipbuilding, contract works while the Concessions division consists of Cambodia Airports privatisation and road maintenance for the Federal Government of Malaysia.
+For the purpose of this Sustainability Statement, we only cover our operations in Malaysia1.

-This statement presents our sustainability performance for the financial year ended 31 December 2019.
+This statement presents our sustainability performance for the financial year ended 31 December 2020.